 The Focal Science and Engineering Practices (SEPs) are the SEPs on which the unit focuses.
 These are the SEPs that play a major role in explaining phenomena and solving problems in the unit.
 Of course, the NGSS SEPs work together to support explaining phenomena and solving problems, so each unit typically brings in other SEPs as needed.

-Like the DCIs, these practices are used and built incrementally across units.
+Like the DCIs, these practices are used and built incrementally across units in our middle school science lesson plans.
 The symbol “✓✓” indicates a focal practice for which the unit includes explicit supports to further develop elements of the practice.
 The symbol “✓” indicates a focal practice used in the unit, but for which further development of elements of the practice are not targeted.

 Note: These tables represent our current plan.
 The focal practices may change as each unit is developed.

 The Focal Crosscutting Concepts (CCCs) are the CCCs on which the unit focuses.
 These are the CCCs that play a major role in explaining the phenomena and solving problems in the unit.
 Units typically bring in other crosscutting concepts, as appropriate, in addition to these focal ones.
 Note: These tables represent our current plan.
 The focal CCCs may change as our middle school science lesson plans are developed.

 To read more about the Middle School Science Curriculum’s Scope and Sequence, including the summary of the heuristics used to construct the sequence, download the document below.